deseipel/Arduino/README.md

 MIDI Device to control
 MIDI events you wish to map
 Arduino MEGA
-MIDI shield (I used Ruggeduino MIDI shield )
-Ada Fruit TFT/SD shield
+MIDI shield (I used Ruggeduino MIDI shield, which as of this writing has been discontinued ) Ada Fruit TFT/SD shield
 Micro SD card
 USB cable